PDX Model Studies

 - Integrated approach using the same PDX models and/or the corresponding cell line

-- 2D/3D screening assays and subsequent in vivo studies
+- 2D/3D screening assays and subsequent PDX in vivo efficacy studies

 - Identification of biomarkers, which predicts tumor sensitivity of compounds

-- Constant addition of new models, which are continuously established through international collaborations with major hospitals and universities
+Constant addition of new PDX models, which are continuously established through international collaborations with major hospitals and universities.